dragon66/icafe/README.md

 Where can I get the latest release?
 -----------------------------------
 There is currently no stable release of ICAFE.
-However you can pull the latest SNAPSHOT from Sonatype snapshot repository by adding the snapshot repository to your pom.xml:
+However you can pull the latest SNAPSHOT from Sonatype SNAPSHOT repository by adding the snapshot repository to your pom.xml:

 ```xml
 <repository>